-I am an abstract painter, and an art historian.
+I am an abstract painter and an art historian.
 I grew up in Los Angeles, with prolonged stays in London, Paris, Bonn, Vienna, Florence and Sierra Leone.
 I received my BA from Harvard University, my MA from UCLA and my PhD from Columbia University in New York.
 I also followed a course of classical training in drawing the figure at the Accademia N. Simi in Florence, Italy, receiving my Credenziale in figure-drawing there in 1978.
 I went on to teach at various California State University campuses and at UCLA Extension before taking a tenured position at Southwestern Oklahoma State University in 1997.
 In 2005 I migrated back west, settling in Cedar City, Utah as Southern Utah University’s Professor of Art History.
-Since 2011 I have been married to a brilliant and beautiful medical professional, and have taken on parenthood, as well, to two talented and charming kids.
+Since 2011 I’ve been married to a brilliant, beautiful medical researcher, and have taken on parenthood, as well, to two talented and charming kids.

 Methods and Media